digital-land/data-standards-team/content/what-is-a-data-standard.md

 Each standard provides a set of rules and guidelines for producing and organising that data, ensuring that it can be read and understood by other systems without any confusion or errors.

+## What a data standard won’t do

+A data standard won’t in itself answer questions for you.
+It provides the raw ingredients to help you get the answers.

+A data standard doesn’t guarantee data quality.
+The quality of data ultimately depends on how well the standard is implemented and followed, as well as the quality of the data collection process itself.

+Standards help shape consistency - but can’t make any judgement in terms of accuracy.
+For example it can fix spelling errors, but can’t tell whether a site has been entered in the correct location.

+Data standards are not fixed or static, they evolve.
+A data standard needs to be regularly reviewed and updated to ensure that it remains relevant and effective.